huaxing-w/LeetCodeLife/LC/DP/139. Word Break/README.md

 <br/>
 so dp[i] represent the the word end in index i-1
 <br/>
-or you could say, the s[i] is the next word after dp array
+or you could say, the s[i] is the next word after dp array i